BaseMax/gregorian_to_jalali/README.md

 Feel free to improve/change or add a new solution for languages.

-© Copyright 2021, Max Base
+© Copyright 2021, Max Base and all of the contributors